Vera Zvonareva: 2011: Mixed results

-At the Tour Championships, Zvonareva was placed in the Red Group alongside world No. 1 Caroline Wozniacki, 2011 Wimbledon champion Petra Kvitová, and Agnieszka Radwańska.
+At the Tour Championships, Zvonareva was placed in the Red Group alongside world No. 1, Caroline Wozniacki, 2011 Wimbledon champion Petra Kvitová, and Agnieszka Radwańska.
 In round-robin play, she fell to Kvitová 2–6, 4–6, before rebounding to defeat Wozniacki 6–2, 4–6, 6–3, her fourth victory over a reigning world No. 1.
 She then faced Radwańska in her final round-robin match, eventually falling in three sets after not being able to capitalize on three match points serving at 5–3.
 By virtue of the highest games won percentage of her group after Kvitová, Zvonareva became the second qualifier for the semifinals from the Red Group.
 She lost to Victoria Azarenka 2–6, 3–6, and ended the year as world No. 7.

 2012: Fourth Grand Slam doubles title and third injury

 Zvonareva began her season at the Sydney International.
 Seeded sixth, she lost in the opening round to Svetlana Kuznetsova.
 Seeded seventh at the Australian Open, she was defeated in the third round by compatriot Ekaterina Makarova.
 She experienced more success in the doubles tournament with partner Kuznetsova.
 As an unseeded pair, they reached the final, beating defending champions Gisela Dulko and Flavia Pennetta in the process.
 She and Kuznetsova defeated Sara Errani and Roberta Vinci for the title.

 As the top seed at the Pattaya Open, Zvonareva retired during the third set of her quarterfinals match against seventh seed Sorana Cîrstea due to a left hip injury.
-Seeded sixth and the defending champion at the Qatar Open, she retired in the second set of her second-round match against Monica Niculescu due to that same left hip injury.
+Seeded sixth and the defending champion at the Qatar Ladies Open, she retired in the second set of her second-round match against Monica Niculescu due to that same injury.
 Seeded ninth at the Indian Wells Open, she pulled out of her third-round match versus Klára Zakopalová due to a viral illness.
 As the ninth seed at the Miami Open, she was stunned in the second round by 18-year-old wildcard Garbiñe Muguruza.

 Zvonareva began her clay-court season at the Charleston Open.
 Seeded fourth, she lost in the quarterfinals to ninth seed and eventual finalist Lucie Šafářová.
 Seeded tenth at the Madrid Open, she was defeated in the first round by Petra Cetkovská.
 She missed the French Open due to a right shoulder injury.

 Seeded 12th at Wimbledon, Zvonareva retired during her third-round match against Kim Clijsters due to a respiratory infection.

 Representing Russia at the Summer Olympics, Zvonareva suffered the worst defeat of her entire playing career, losing to eventual gold medalist Serena Williams in the third round.

 Zvonareva withdrew from the US Open due to the same illness which forced her to retire from her Wimbledon match against Kim Clijsters in June.

 Zvonareva ended the year ranked 98, her lowest ranking since 2002.